The Half Kneeling Landmine Press

 To start, choose a relatively light weight.
 Aim to complete 3-4 sets of 8-12 reps at a lighter weight.

-Once you master the form, you try experimenting with lower rep ranges and heavier weight to further challenge your muscles.
+Once you master the form, you can try experimenting with different rep ranges and weight amounts to further challenge your muscles.

 Half Kneeling Landmine Press Mistakes